GC-DRI/DRI25/html-css.md

 -->

 Here we will create a coding environment on our computer's desktop, using your computer's GUI: a folder named `projects`, which a sub-folder named `htmlpractice`.
 Command line instructions are also listed below.
 We will then download the files from the code editor, locate them in your Downloads folder, and move them to your coding environment.
+We will then open the `index.html` file.

 1. Navigate to your `Desktop` folder.